ajmalsiddiqui/autodot/README.md

 ## autodot bootstrap

-This command bootstraps a new system with your dotfiles by executing the bootstrap command specified in autodot.json
+This command bootstraps a new system with your dotfiles by executing the corresponding command specified in autodot.json

 ```
 USAGE